 Wait.
 The Pea Island Outer Banks Coast Guard Station is Gone?!?

-There's a small bay on the north side of the island and being the 4th, it had it's fair share of visitors.
+There's a small bay on the north side of the island and being the 4th of July, it had its fair share of visitors.
 What few seemed to pay attention to though was the roof-line in the distance.
 If you follow the paths south, you'll come upon a beautiful beach house precariously perched on stilts and stacked lumber.
 After comparing the facade to our research pics, we realized that that's the house. ...but it wasn't buried.
 What the hell?

-After doing a little research I found that the Coast Guard Station had actually been decommissioned some 30+ years earlier.
-A little further digging showed that the station actually had quite a bit of history attached to it.
-Like so many other things in the world, the "fringe" location made it the perfect home for sociological change.
-In 1880 after former slave Richard Etheridge was appointed as keeper, Pea Island became the first life-saving station in the country to have an all-black crew.
-This once neglected property has actually gathered enough attention to inspire an independent documentary titled Rescuemen: The Story of Pea Island Lifesavers.
+After doing a little research I found that the Coast Guard Station had been decommissioned some 30+ years earlier.
+A little further digging showed that the station had quite a bit of history attached to it.
+Like so many other things in the world, the "fringe" location made it the perfect home for a sociological change.
+In 1880 after former slave Richard Etheridge was appointed as the keeper, Pea Island became the first life-saving station in the country to have an all-black crew.
+This once-neglected property has gathered enough attention to inspire an independent documentary titled Rescuemen: The Story of Pea Island Lifesavers.

 Cape Hatteras Lighthouse

 When there's road ahead of you, it's hard to stop.
 And so we continued south to another relic, the old Cape Hatteras Lighthouse (wiki).
 Since it was nearing triple digits, I pushed hard to avoid walking up what appeared to be a giant tin smokestack.
 Thankfully Kaeli obliged.
 We wandered through the Tourist Center, wondered why they had apparently set up a progressive plan to move the lighthouse a few yards several times instead of just doing it once, then captured some Ingress bases and hit the road.